ugobas/Zpeaks/README.md

 ZPeaks calls peaks from genomic experiments.
 It computes the Z score of experimental reads with respect to control reads (if the control is absent, averaged experiment reads are used) over windows.
 The window size is optimized in such a way to maximize the discrimination power of the method.

 Installation (linux):
+- download ZPeaks.zip to your computer
+>mkdir <dir-name> (create a directory where ZPeaks will be stored)
 >mv ZPeaks.zip <dir-name>
 >cd <dir-name>
 >unzip ZPeaks.zip